 Contra Costa Health Services: Health, Housing and Homeless Services

 Built for Zero

-Built for Zero is a rigorous national campaign coordinated by Community Solutions to help our community end chronic and veteran homelessness by December 2017.
+Built for Zero is a rigorous national campaign coordinated by Community Solutions to end chronic and veteran homelessness.
 In Contra Costa County, we realized that in order to end homelessness, we needed to know exactly who needs help.
 To do this, we have created a By-Name List of homeless veterans and the chronically homeless in our community.
 This tool is becoming a national standard to help communities get a clearer picture of who needs help, how many people are being housed and how many people are entering or returning to homelessness each month.
 Learn more about this campaign.